Jonathan Wilson (musician): Other music projects

 In 2010 and 2011, Wilson collaborated with Erykah Badu in the studio on several songs, only one of which was officially released.
 Wilson also appeared as a special guest with Erykah Badu at her 2011 Coachella performance.

 In April 2011, Wilson performed with Robbie Robertson and Dawes on CBS's Late Show with David Letterman, ABC's The View and Later... with Jools Holland in support of Robertson's album How to Become Clairvoyant.

 In the fall of 2011, Wilson was invited by Roy Harper as a special guest at Royal Festival Hall as part of Harper's sold out 70th birthday celebration.
 Wilson also toured with Wilco in the fall of 2011 for 15 shows across the UK & Europe.
 In July 2011 Wilson performed and collaborated with Jackson Browne and Dawes on a mini tour throughout Spain.
 Wilson performed at the 2011 benefit concert for Musicians United for Safe Energy.
 Wilson was joined onstage by Jackson Browne and Graham Nash to perform his song "Gentle Spirit".
 Wilson also joined Crosby, Stills & Nash, Jackson Browne, Bonnie Raitt and others for the concert's finale, "Teach Your Children".

 In August 2012, Wilson was featured as a guest of Move Me Brightly, a tribute to Jerry Garcia.
 In June 2012, he and his band were invited by Tom Petty & The Heartbreakers to support them on their 2012 European tour, which included 2 sold out nights at Royal Albert Hall.

 In 2013, Wilson curated a collection of songs as part of What You Need Is What You Have, The Songs of Roy Harper, a Roy Harper tribute album that includes songs performed by Will Oldham, Andy Cabic, Chris Robinson, Benji Hughes, Dawes, Jenny O., Johnathan Rice, Josh Tillman, and others.
 Wilson was a member of The Emerald Triangle, a touring collaboration with Andy Cabic, Johnathan Rice, Neal Casal, and Husky.
 In addition, Wilson has recorded projects and/or performed with Johnathan Rice for Reprise Records, Chris Robinson and Phil Lesh Ramblin' Jack Elliott, and Bert Jansch.

-In 2017, Wilson appeared on Roger Waters' "Is This the Life We Really Want?" release and played with Waters on the 2017–18 Us + Them tour.
+In 2017, Wilson appeared on Roger Waters' album Is This the Life We Really Want?, produced by Nigel Godrich.
+He also toured with Waters on his 2017–18 Us + Them tour, and again in 2022-2023 on Waters' This Is Not A Drill tour.